greifentor/archimedes-legacy/legacy-core/src/main/java/archimedes/codegenerators/persistence/jpa/README.md

 Values:
 * **Off** - Suppresses the comment generation (CAUTION!
 This will suppress also overwriting already generated files!).

+#### MAPPERS

+Allows to switch to an alternative mapper generation.
+Passing the value ``mapstruct`` as option parameter will create mapstruct interfaces instead of converter classes.
+Take care that the required dependencies are in your POM file to avoid compilation errors.

 #### MODULE_MODE

 Creates a prefix for the output files with the module name of the code generator and the lowercase application name: